 Tell us what you think

-During the public exhibition of the development application and EIS (min 28 days, estimated Q4 2021), members of the community and stakeholder groups can make a formal submission for or against the project.
-We’ll provide information about how to make a submission closer to the date.
-We’ll also arrange public information sessions (COVID-19 safe) at an appropriate time.
+During the public exhibition of the development application and EIS, members of the community and stakeholder groups could make formal submissions for or against the project.
+The exhibition period closed on 28 March 2022.

 Outside of the public exhibition, you are welcome to ask questions about the project at any time.
 You can do this in the following ways: